On The Day Information

 We hope to keep a very active social feed so please share and tag us in the photos you take on Facebook @Pup Up Cafe, on Instagram @Pupupcafe or Twitter @PupUpCafe and we’ll be sure to share the best ones!

 Transport – Our events are always held close to a train station, bus stop & car park/s, to ensure everyone that wants to attend, can attend.
 Please reach out to us per event via email if you need to know any parking/transport details.

-Charity – We like to support Dachshund related charities in any way we can, we try to have a The Red Foundation donation box and information leaflets at all of our events.
+Charity – We like to support breed specific charities in any way we can, we try to have a The Red Foundation donation box and information leaflets at all of our Dachshund events for example.
 If we can help your charity, please reach out.